2025 Gambling Statistics

 Gambling Worldwide: A Comprehensive Overview

-Nearly 26% of people engage in gambling, with 1.6 billion individuals placing bets worldwide.
+Nearly 26% of people engage in gambling, and 1.6 billion individuals place bets worldwide.
 Countries with the highest concentration of gamblers include the United States, China, the United Kingdom, Australia, and Malta.
+These markets span both regulated and gray channels, and participation ranges from occasional lottery play to frequent in-play sports betting and casino sessions.
+Per-capita spend and product mix differ widely by country, so penetration is only one lens on market performance.

 Gambling Statistics

-In Australia, slot machines are a big hit.
+In Australia, slot machines are a major draw.
 According to Goodluckmate’s statistics, New South Wales has the country's largest gambling industry, valued at AU$96.56 billion.
+That dominance reflects the density of pokies in clubs and hotels, a strong racing culture, and consistently high adult participation.
+Ongoing reforms target harm reduction through data sharing, affordability checks, and stronger identity verification.

 Malta is another intriguing gambling destination.
-Despite having a small demographic, the Mediterranean island experiences the highest gambling losses per person.
-Malta is home to the world's largest online gambling companies and licensees.
-Maltese legislation allows for both real and virtual gambling, so many providers have their Malta headquarters to get tax-free incentives.
+Despite its small population, the Mediterranean island records the highest gambling losses per person.
+Malta is home to many of the world's largest online gambling companies and licensees.
+Maltese legislation allows both real and virtual gambling, so many providers base their headquarters in Malta to access tax incentives.
+The Malta Gaming Authority model has also influenced compliance norms across Europe, from licensing suitability checks to responsible gambling controls.
+As product and payment innovation accelerates, Malta’s focus has shifted to continuous monitoring, technical standards, and cross-border cooperation.

 Online Betting Statistics

-Like every other aspect of our life, gambling has moved online over the past two decades.
-According to iGB, sports betting surpassed casino games in Europe with a market dominance of 42.5%.
-The lottery came in second with 12.6%, following poker at 5%, and bingo at 4.3%.
+Like many other parts of daily life, gambling has moved online over the past two decades.
+According to iGB, sports betting surpassed casino games in Europe with a market share of 42.5%.
+The lottery came in second with 12.6%, followed by poker at 5%, and bingo at 4.3%.
+The most visible shift is mobile-first behavior, where quick in-play betting and live streaming have increased bet frequency while shortening session length for casual users.
+In mature markets, mobile accounts for a clear majority of online stakes, helped by faster payouts, biometric logins, and one-tap bet builders.

-Despite the enormous popularity of internet gambling, land-based casinos control a quarter of the worldwide industry.
-In the US, the total income generated by the casino gaming industry is touching 80 billion dollars.
+Despite the enormous popularity of internet gambling, land-based casinos still control a quarter of the worldwide industry.
+In the U.S., the total income generated by the casino gaming industry is approaching 80 billion dollars.
+Physical venues remain critical for high-value table play, hospitality-driven experiences, and loyalty ecosystems that converge with digital apps and wallets.
+Hybrid players often earn rewards both online and on property, a pattern that has increased cross-sell between slots, tables, and sports.

 The Biggest Gambling Destinations in the World